api.video Swift Player

 - Instantiates the player view

-let playerView: ApiVideoPlayerView = ApiVideoPlayerView(frame: .zero, videoOptions: VideoOptions(videoId: , videoType: .vod)) // for private video VideoOptions(videoId: "YOUR_VIDEO_ID", videoType: .vod, token: "YOUR_PRIVATE_VIDEO_TOKEN")
+let playerView: ApiVideoPlayerView = ApiVideoPlayerView(frame: .zero, videoOptions: VideoOptions(videoId: "YOUR_VIDEO_ID", videoType: .vod)) // for private video VideoOptions(videoId: "YOUR_VIDEO_ID", videoType: .vod, token: "YOUR_PRIVATE_VIDEO_TOKEN")

 - Adds the player view as a subview of your view controller